 - 5 Fliers/Handouts

-There are also two support files (NCCE.thmx and NCCE.xml) that should not be deleted.
+There are also two support files (NCCE.thmx and NCCE.xml) that should be downloaded with the template files.
 Store these wherever you file the templates on your computer.
-You can use the templates without the support files, and you needn’t open them, but they help ensure that settings like our color palette and fonts function properly.
+You can use the templates without the support files – you don’t need to open them or do anything other than file them away – but they help ensure that settings like our color palette and fonts function properly.